Bela Lugosi filmography

-Bela Lugosi (1882–1956), best known for the original screen portrayal of Bram Stoker's Dracula in 1931, was in many movies during the course of his 39-year film career.
+Bela Lugosi (1882–1956), best known for the original screen portrayal of Bram Stoker's Dracula in 1931, performed in many films during the course of his 39-year film career.
 He appeared in films made in his native Hungary, Germany and New York before re-locating to Hollywood in 1928.
 Films are listed in order of release. (see Bela Lugosi for his biography.)

 1910s

 This is a list of confirmed film roles Lugosi has performed in.
 Some films from other filmography sources have not been included here such as Star Film's Casanova (1918), Lulu (1918) and Lili (1917), all of which had announced that Lugosi would appear in them, but Lugosi was apparently dropped from the cast before production began.